The Australian Immunisation Handbook 10th Edition

 Further instructions about the public health management of Hib, including management of cases of invasive Hib disease and their contacts, should be obtained from state/territory public health authorities (refer to Appendix 1 Contact details for Australian, state and territory government health authorities and communicable disease control).

-The product information for Infanrix hexa states that this vaccine is indicated for primary immunisation of infants from the age of 6 weeks.
+The product information for Infanrix hexa states that this vaccine is indicated for primary immunisation of infants from the age of 6 weeks and as a booster dose for children 18 months of age if boosting is required for all antigens.
 The ATAGI recommends that this vaccine may also be used for catch-up of the primary schedule in children <10 years of age.

 The product information for Infanrix hexa and Pediacel states that these vaccines are contraindicated in children with encephalopathy of unknown aetiology or with neurologic complications occurring within 7 days following a vaccine dose.
 The ATAGI recommends instead that the only contraindication is a history of anaphylaxis to a previous dose or to any of the vaccine components.